 Then it was off down Piccadilly.
 The shutters of the Ritz flew down as we passed; the hotel must be getting really bored of being emblematic of the largesse of the rich.
 Next to a branch of Costa, a homeless guy was sitting down, looking a bit bemused at the protesters.
 "Everyone, give dough to this guy!" someone shouted.
 And so they did.
 "I've lived on the streets for two and a half years, but this is fantastic.
 These are the kindest people I've ever met," said the homeless guy.

 We headed down Regent Street, and it felt like the cops were being outflanked.
-Road signs were smashed, trash bags went flying, one copper even got a Pot Noodle in his face.
-By the time we got to BBC HQ (the Anons see the BBC as some sort of propaganda broadcaster) the Met had caught up, but the cat and mouse game carried on past Selfridges, down toward Park Lane.
+Road signs were smashed, bin bags went flying, one copper even got a Pot Noodle in his face.
+By the time we got to BBC HQ (the Anons see the Beeb as some sort of propaganda broadcaster) the Met had caught up, but the cat and mouse game carried on past Selfridges, down towards Park Lane.

-Sitting down on the road outside the Hilton on Mayfair, I spoke to a 20-year-old named Felix, who was doing wheelies on a Barclays Bike around the police cordon.
-I asked if he was disappointed that Parliament Square wasn't a new tent city, but he didn't seem too upset.
+Sitting down on the road outside the Hilton on Mayfair, I spoke to a 20-year-old called Felix, who was doing wheelies on a Boris Bike around the police cordon.
+I asked if he was disappointed that Parliament Square wasn't a new tent city, but he didn't seem too fussed.
 "That's not the point.
-It's not very organized, but there are a lot of young people here.
+It's not very organised, but there's a lot of young people here.
 We've got nothing to do."
 He wasn't at all pissed off that the tarpaulin revolution didn't pan out as the call-out video had described.
 He just wanted to show his discontent.

 To be honest, I found the night a bit weird.
-What had started as a targeted attack on the government ended for me on the corners of Hyde Park, with a guy playing the guitar and some Catherine wheels being set off.
-But I guess it was never really about Parliament Square, so much as generalized outbursts about notions of inequality, unfairness, and GCHQ clandestinely checking up on you when you're browsing the web.
-Obviously the number of conspiracy theorists is always a concern at these things, but there seemed to be a shared understanding that this was the howl of a generation that has more debt, less privacy, and fewer prospects than its parents.
+What had started as a targeted attack on the government ended for me on the corners of Hyde Park, with a bloke playing the guitar and some Catherine wheels being set off.
+But I guess it was never really about Parliament Square, so much as a generalised outbursts about notions of inequality, unfairness and GCHQ clandestinely checking up on you when you're browsing the web.
+Obviously the number of conspiracy theorists is always a concern at these things, but there seemed to be a shared understanding that this was the howl of a generation that has more debt, less privacy and fewer prospects than its parents.